szapp/filen-photo-organizer/README.md

 - Automatic organization of photo files
 - Photos can be sorted into directories based on date taken (default 'yyyy-MM')
 - Photos can be renamed based on date taken (default 'yyyy-MM-dd_HH.mm.ss')
+- Date and time operations consider the time zone the photo was taken in (based on GPS metadata if available)
 - HEIC/HEIF photos are converted to JPEG while retaining the EXIF metadata
 - File name collision is prevented by incremental suffixes (i.e. 'filename_002.jpg')
 - Identical files are deleted in case they are uploaded again - based on date taken and content